 Specifications

-Certification: CE-rated protection (model-dependent)
+Certification: CE-certified chest protection

 Pros